cristiandrami/CyberSecResources/notes/System and application security/challenges/1 - android/Android Challenges.md

 ...
 ```

-> NOTE: I upload in TUWEL the java file and the txt file
+> Note: I upload in TUWEL the java file and the txt file.
 > The txt file contains only 100 lines because i tested the java "script" each 25 lines and I found the result at line 81, so it had no sense to fill the file with the other values.